 The Americans with Disabilities Act (ADA) is a federal civil rights law enacted on July 26, 1990.
 It is intended to protect qualified persons with disabilities from discrimination in employment, government services and programs, transportation, public accommodations, and telecommunications.
 The ADA supplements and complements other federal and state laws which protect persons with disabilities.

 Marist supports the spirit and intent of the ADA.
 Accessibility questions or concerns may be addressed by calling the Marist College ADA phone line at 845-575-4ADA or contact Eva Jackson, Director for Employee Relations, at Eva.Jackson@marist.edu.

 Policy and Procedures: Procedure for Discrimination, Harassment, and Sexual Misconduct for All Students and Employees

 Marist affirms its commitment to promote the goals of fairness and equity in all aspects of the educational enterprise.
 All policies below are subject to resolution using the College's Equity Resolution Process, as detailed below.
 The Equity Resolution Process is applicable regardless of the status of the parties involved, who may be members or non-members of the campus community, students, student organizations, faculty, administrators and/or staff.
 The College reserves the right to act on incidents occurring on-campus, or off-campus, when the off-campus conduct could have an on-campus impact or impact the educational mission of the College.

 Key staff members who oversee implementation of the College's Affirmative Action and Equal Opportunity plan, disability compliance, and the College's policy on Civil Rights Equity Grievance are:

-- Christina Daniele serves as the Title IX Coordinator
+- Kelly Yough serves as Director of Equity and Title IX Coordinator

 - Christina Daniele serves as the Equity/AA Coordinator